Reconfigurable mechanical vibrations laboratory kit: (4) Build Details

 \subsection{Operating software and peripherals}

 A GUI designed and operated in MATLAB is used to drive the shaker.
 The signal processing toolbox should also be added to MATLAB.
 All 3D printing files were designed in Autodesk Fusion 360, and the native f3d or exported step files can be directly edited using the same software or another CAD program.
-Laser cutting files were prepared and can be edited using Adobe Illustrator.
+Laser cutting vector files were prepared and can be edited using Adobe Illustrator or an open-source alternative.